maninserg/dictionary/README.md

 # dictionary

-**About:** The offline english dictionary for linux terminal and the dictyonary of english pharasal verbs
+**About:** The offline english dictionary for linux terminal and the dictionary of english phrasal verbs

 <hr>